AgePartnership/oleg-starter-pack/README.md

 ## File structure

-There are currently two directories, base and utilities.
-They are both intended to be used on any project but the key difference is how the code is used.
+There are currently three directories, config, variables and utilities.
+They are intended to be used on any project but the key difference is how the code is used.

-### Base
+### Config

-Files in the base directory contain CSS which isn't targeted directly using a class but is compiled into the final CSS output (eg box-sizing or reset).
+Files in the config directory contain CSS which isn't targeted directly using a class but is compiled into the final CSS output (eg box-sizing or reset).
 It also contains usful mixins such as breakpoints.

 ### Utitilities

 Files in utilities contains useful, compact snippets of code which can be accessed directly using a class in your HTML

+### Variables

+Files in variables contain specific variables for breakpoints and fonts.

 ## Install using npm